 Learning, Technology and Society

-Sociotechnical changes create a wide range of challenges and opportunities for educators and those who support learning around the world.
-Digital technologies (such as credit-card sized computers, digital games, mobile devices, massive online open courses, robots, social media, tangible technologies) are increasingly becoming embedded in our societies and being used for a wide range of purposes in educational settings.
-This pathway is designed for those who wish to take a critical perspective on the use of technology in diverse educational settings.
+Sociotechnical changes create a wide range of challenges and opportunities for educators and those who participate in and support learning around the world.
+Digital technologies (such as micro computers, digital games, mobile devices, massive online open courses, artificial intelligence, robots, social media, "big data" and virtual or tangible technologies) are increasingly becoming embedded in our societies and being used for a wide range of purposes in both educational settings and in our everyday learning.
+This pathway is designed for those who wish to take a critical perspective on the use of technology to support learning in diverse settings.

 Why study the Learning, Technology and Society pathway?

-The Learning, Technology and Society pathway at the University of Bristol will provide you with a firm foundation for developing your career in teaching, education leadership, research, or learning technology.
-You will develop an in-depth understanding of sociotechnical change and the uses of digital technologies to support educational initiatives in a wide variety of settings.
+The Learning, Technology and Society pathway at the University of Bristol will provide you with a firm foundation for developing your career in teaching and facilitating learning in formal and informal settings, education leadership, research, or learning technology.
+You will develop an in-depth understanding of sociotechnical change and a critical perspective on if and how digital technologies can support learning in a wide variety of settings.
 It will also prepare you for further research in this rapidly developing field.

-During the pathway you will be encouraged to enter into discussion and research into the practical application of technology across different ages and in various learning settings.
-The pathway takes a critical look at how and why these technologies are used and the wider set of factors that influence the outcomes of their use.
+During the pathway you will be encouraged to engage with discussion and research about the theoretical and practical design and application of technology across different ages and in various learning settings.
+Instead of a focus on the functional use of technology in learning, this takes a more critical look at how and why these technologies are used and the wider set of factors that influence the outcomes of their use.

 Who is this pathway for?